 Rheumatoid Arthritis and Spouses

 When Bridget was diagnosed with RA we didn’t know what it meant.
-We naively assumed only old people get arthritis.
+We naively assumed only old people suffer from arthritis.

-We didn’t even know that rheumatoid arthritis was different from “Arthritis”, we certainly did not know it is a chronic illness, a disease that would touch every part of our lives.
+We didn’t even know that Rheumatoid Arthritis was different from “Arthritis”, we certainly did not know it’s a chronic illness, a disease that would touch every part of us.

-Yes, we read leaflets, spoke to doctors and searched the internet, but most of the information only explained the disease, treatment and possible outcomes.
+Yes, we read the leaflets, spoke to doctors and searched the internet, but most of the information explained the disease, treatments and possible outcomes.

 If you think about it, RA often comes out of nowhere, it has a tendency to hit you like a brick and affects you in ways you couldn’t even imagine.